GuanceCloud/datakit/internal/export/doc/en/integrations-to-dk-howto.md

 ...
 ```

-> Note: Do not download images to the same documentation directory as the datakit project.
+> Note: Do not download images to the same documentation directory as the DataKit project.

 For a specific collector, there may be multiple screenshots here.
 It is recommended to save these pictures with a fixed naming convention, that is, all the pictures are saved in the *imgs* directory of the integrated document library, and each collector-related picture is prefixed with `input-` and named according to the number.

-After downloading the picture, add it to the datakit document, as shown in the existing CPU collector sample (man/manuals/cpu.md).
+After downloading the picture, add it to the DataKit document, as shown in the existing CPU collector sample (man/manuals/cpu.md).

 - Compile DataKit

-As the document of datakit itself is modified, it needs to be compiled to take effect. datakit compilation, see [here](https://github.com/GuanceCloud/datakit/blob/github-mirror/README.zh_CN.md){:target="_blank"}.
+As the document of DataKit itself is modified, it needs to be compiled to take effect.
+DataKit compilation, see [here](https://github.com/GuanceCloud/datakit/blob/github-mirror/README.zh_CN.md){:target="_blank"}.

-If the compilation process is difficult, you can ignore it for the time being, and directly submit the above changes to the merge request to the datakit repository, which can be compiled by the development side for the time being and finally synchronized to the document library.
+If the compilation process is difficult, you can ignore it for the time being, and directly submit the above changes to the merge request to the DataKit repository, which can be compiled by the development side for the time being and finally synchronized to the document library.

-## Add datakit Doc {#add}
+## Add DataKit Doc {#add}

-For integration documents that are not supported by direct collectors in datakit, it will be easier to add them.
+For integration documents that are not supported by direct collectors in DataKit, it will be easier to add them.
 Let's take resin in the existing integration library as an example to illustrate the above process.

 - Get the markdown text from the existing page of the language sparrow and save it to the *man/manuals/* directory